Wildtrack/Server/README.md

 Setup is very similar to the original iteration of the build server created for milestone 1.
 The information below is a carryover from M1 with a few changes.

 ##Prerequisites:
 Requires Ansible and Vagrant.
 Installation information is in the notes below.
+If any of the directions are unclear please check the Master branch README.

 #Build